Who's ready for an island getaway?

 Adventure seekers can hike, river raft, and kayak here.
 If you are interested in learning more about Vietnamese culture, head to one of Phu Quoc's quaint fishing villages, shop and eat at the Dinh Cau night market, and visit the Ho Quoc pagoda – the island's largest Buddhist temple.

-Lush green islands and colorful fishing boats against turquoise blue waters glistening in the sun is definitely a sight to behold.
+Lush green islands and colorful fishing boats against turquoise blue waters glistening in the sun is a sight to behold.

 Submitted By Soumya from Stories by Soumya